oscarpolanco/node_react_fullstack/sections_text/README.md

 We use the `new` keyword on the `collection` that we just fetch sending an object with all properties that the `record` will have but this is not enough because we at this moment the `record` will exist just on the `js` world so we need to call the `save` function to actually store the `record` on `mongo`.

-At the end we create the new `record` using the callback function that is call at the en of the `passport` authentication process.
+At the end, we create the new `record` using the callback function that is a call at the en of the `passport` authentication process.

 ```js
 const passport = require("passport");